spouliot/dotnet-tools/asm-meta/README.md

 * `r` for references; or
 * `d` for definitions.

-Output is sorted so it's easier to `diff` between different versions of assemblies or applications.
+The output is sorted so it's easier to `diff` between different versions of assemblies or applications.
+However ANSI code makes diffs harder to read.
+You can ask for a text output with `--text` for nicer diffs.

 ## Examples